SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/armis-api-source.md

 :::note
 This step is mandatory, ensure you select one data source.
 :::
-1. (Optional) In **Processing Rules for Logs**, configure any desired filters, such as allow list, deny list, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
+1. (Optional) In **Processing Rules for Logs**, configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
 1. When you are finished configuring the Source, click **Save**.